-This allows moisture to drain and winds to blow through.
+This tiki bar construction method allows moisture to drain and winds to blow through.
 Thus staying cooler and able to handle high winds.
 This also allows thatch to last longer too.
 Letís get started on our 10 step guide on how to build a tiki bar!

 10 Steps to Building a Tiki Bar